keremsakarya/Crud_App/README.md

 # Features

 The site has a simple design which allows to fresh appearance and basic usage to users.
 With JS's help, our buttons works smoothly.
+Also, even if you refresh the page your datas will be saved due to your datas transferres to local storage.

 # GIF